 Food and Water

 Food and water bowls should be placed well away from the litter box.
 They may be made of glass, stainless steel, or ceramic.
 If the latter, make sure they have been glazed with a lead-free glaze.
 It's best to completely avoid plastic bowls for cats' food and water, as plastic is a potential cause of irritation and rash in the chin area (commonly called "kitty acne").

 The goal of the safe room is to keep your new cat contained in a safe space.
 If your new cat gets out and is roaming around your house, it is not terrible but not ideal.
-There are a lot of hazards and as soon as you realize the cat is loose, try to return the cat to the safe room.
+Houses have a lot of hazards and as soon as you realize the cat is loose, try to return it to the safe room.
 All play should take place in the safe room at first and then slowly move to the rest of the house in timed increments.
 A bigger problem may occur if you are introducing your kitten to an older cat in your home.
-Prevent the older cat from visiting the safe room and work towards establishing a friendship slowly and with a positive attitude.
+Prevent the older cat from visiting the safe room and work toward establishing a friendship slowly and with a positive attitude.